Introduction

 Warning:

 This hook method is deprecated.
-To convert script hooks to use the Standardized Hooks system, use System
+To convert script hooks to use the Standardized Hooks system, use System or Whostmgr events in your Hook Action Code.

 Basic usage